St. Paul's Hospital (Vancouver): History

+By the 1970s, St. Paul's had evolved into serving as a provincial referral and tertiary care center for specialty services.
+This transformation necessitated further expansion, leading to the construction of two 10-story towers in 1983 and 1991, adjacent to the original building, now called the Centre Block.
+Father David Bauer, a Basilian priest at St. Mark's College, served as chaplain for the hospital from 1961 to 1988.

-In 2010, the hospital established Angel's Cradle, the first modern Baby hatch in Canada where mothers could anonymously provide their newborns to the hospital rather than abandon them elsewhere.
-Thirty seconds after a baby has been placed inside the modern version of a 'foundling wheel', a sensor alerts emergency staff.
+In 2010, the hospital established Angel's Cradle, the first modern baby hatch in Canada where mothers could anonymously provide their newborns to the hospital rather than abandon them elsewhere.
+Thirty seconds after a baby has been placed inside the modern version of a foundling wheel, a sensor alerts emergency staff.
 A social worker contacts the Ministry of Children and Family Development which then assumes responsibility for the baby.
 In its first five years, two healthy babies had been placed in the baby hatch.

-St Paul's operates a comprehensive Indigenous Wellness and Reconciliation program, led by Indigenous staff and peers and including a Sacred Space.
+St. Paul's operates a comprehensive Indigenous Wellness and Reconciliation program, led by Indigenous staff and peers and including a Sacred Space.

-St. Paul's Hospital is listed on the City of Vancouver's Heritage Register category “A” but is not a designated heritage building and is not protected by legal statute.
+St. Paul's Hospital is listed on the City of Vancouver's Heritage Register but is not a designated heritage building and is not protected by legal statute.
+The building's future status after hospital services move to the new False Creek site is uncertain.

+St. Paul's Hospital has faced challenges due to its outdated building design, which limits operational efficiency and lacks modern safety features like fire sprinklers and seismic upgrades.
+This limitation is evident in the spread of facilities across multiple buildings and levels, exemplified by the radiology department being located a significant distance from the emergency room.

 Redevelopment

-In the 21st Century, there has been ongoing advocacy for redevelopment of the facility.
+In the 21st century, there has been ongoing advocacy for the redevelopment of the facility.
 A redevelopment plan was drafted in 2010.
 In 2012, Premier Christy Clark said at the hospital that business case and development plans would be completed in order to begin construction in 2016.

-In 2015, questions continued to be raised whether the redevelopment would maintain full range of existing services at the Burrard Street facility or move some services to a new location near False Creek.
-On April 13, 2015, Providence Health Care and the provincial government announced the hospital services would move to the new site and grow in size from more than 400 beds to more than 700 beds and an integrated health campus that includes a range of outpatient and ambulatory services:
+In 2015, questions continued to be raised whether the redevelopment would maintain the full range of existing services at the Burrard Street facility or move some services to a new location near False Creek.
+On April 13, 2015, Providence Health Care and the provincial government announced the hospital services would move to the new site and grow in size from more than 400 beds to 548 beds and an integrated health campus that includes a range of outpatient and ambulatory services: